INFORMATION FOR PEOPLE WITH DISABILITIES

 Accessible routes or lifts will take you to the Departures area and allow you to change levels independently in all four terminals.

 If you do not want to go directly to the gate but would, for example, prefer to have a coffee with friends beforehand, please also inform the check-in personnel of this.
-In this case, report directly to the Boarding Support desk (Terminal 3, Departures) to be then transported to your gate.
+In this case, report directly to the desk of the Mobility Service (Boarding Support) in Terminal 3, Departures to be then transported to your gate.
 You can still do this up to one hour before departure.

 You may be required to change from your own to an airport wheelchair to board the plane.
 If this is the case, wheelchairs and trained staff are available at Stuttgart Airport free of charge to assist you.
 Passengers’ own wheelchairs will be carried in the hold of their aircraft.
 We ask all passengers to check in their own wheelchairs at the bulky baggage counters so that their mobility aids can be loaded promptly and properly.